 -

 Receive Certificate of Completion of Preliminary Communication Preparation Project by your mentor.
-Consider project finished only when you have got the certificate.
+Consider the project finished only when you have received the certificate.

 Mr. Jean Louis